 It’s a pretty nonlinear effect once you start getting into the territory where supposedly safe gerrymandered seats come into play.

-Democrats could win the popular vote by 6 percentage point nationwide and still not take the House.
+Democrats could win the popular vote by 6 percentage points nationwide and still not take the House.
 But add a few points and they suddenly gain dozens of seats.

 Don’t overestimate the Republican turnout advantage

-Republican voters were more likely to turn out in 2010 and 2014, but Harry Enten reports that this had more to do with Barack Obama being president than Republicans having a built-in advantage.
+Republican voters were more likely to turn out in the midterm elections of 2010 and 2014, but Harry Enten reports that this had more to do with Barack Obama being president than Republicans possessing a built-in advantage.

 Historically, the Republican (GOP) turnout advantage is either exacerbated or all but canceled out depending on which party controls the White House.